Doctor’s Death Unleashes Mourning, Fury at Chinese Officials

 The government announced a team from Beijing would be sent to Wuhan to investigate “issues reported by the masses involving Dr. Li Wenliang.”

-AP researchers Chen Si in Zhengzhou and Yu Bing in Beijing contributed to this report.
+AP researcher Chen Si in Zhengzhou,China, and video journalist Olivia Zhangand researcher Yu Bing in Beijing contributed to this report.